aminshahid573/pixelmorph/README.md

 ## 🔍 How to Use

-1. **Select Conversion Type**: Choose the conversion you want to perform from the landing page (e.g., SVG to PNG, JPG to ICO)
+1. **Select Conversion Type**: Choose from the wide range of conversion options on the landing page
-2. **Upload Image**: Click the upload button to select your source image
+2. **Upload Image**: Either drag & drop your image or click to select
-3. **Adjust Settings**: Modify dimensions and other settings as needed
+3. **Customize Output**:
+   - Adjust dimensions using sliders or input fields
+   - Set image quality (1-100%)
+   - Rotate the image (0-360 degrees)
+   - Choose background color
+   - Toggle aspect ratio preservation
 4. **Convert**: Click the convert button to process your image
+5. **Preview**: Review the converted image in real-time
-5. **Download**: After conversion, click the download button to save your new image
+6. **Download**: Click the download button to save your converted image

 ## 📦 Building for Production